sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 * Because Magnetometer with CW270° has its roll axis in relation to the Pitch Axis of the FC

 The terminology of the setting FLIP.
 Is based on the magnetometer chip being upside down, on the under side of the GNSS unit.
 If the chip could be mounted with it top facing the sky.
 FLIP would not be required.
-The only other exception.
-Is if your Flight Controller is mounted inverted in you model.
+The only other exception is if your Flight Controller is mounted inverted in you model.
 Because the Compass and FC work together to provide the correct heading.
 FLIP is not required in that case.

 Enhanced Explanation in #6232
 [How to Align and Check if your readings are Correct ](https://github.com/iNavFlight/inav/issues/6232#issuecomment-727636397)